ai-first-services/leaderboard/README.md

 # AI First Services Leaderboard

-A comprehensive leaderboard tracking AI-native service companies worldwide, focusing on businesses with ARR between $250K and $100M USD.
+A comprehensive leaderboard tracking AI-native service companies world3.
+Your site will be available at: `https://[username].github.io/leaderboard`ide, focusing on businesses with ARR between $250K and $100M USD.

 ## 🎯 Purpose